monkeywoora/monkeywoora.github.io/_pages/about.md

 ## Mailbox

 I just set my protonmail as the hyperlink.
-If you are
+If you are preferred to use educational mailbox, you might as well send emails and possibly carbon copied with my protonmail mailbox.

-My educational mailbox is 72403895 [at] cityu-dg [dot] edu [dot] cn
+My educational mailbox is : 72403895 [at] cityu-dg [dot] edu [dot] cn